-10. Click Launch Policy Engine Admin to launch the policy engine and continue with step 3 of the next section, Editing Selective Archiving rules to configure the archiving rule.
+10. Click Launch Policy Engine Admin to launch the policy engine and continue with step 3 of the next section, "Configuring Policy Engine rules" (page 46) to configure the archiving rule.

 Configuring Policy Engine rules

 When you create a Selective Archiving event, the software creates a corresponding rule with the same name in the Policy Engine.
 You can use the Policy Engine to refine a rule.